Can Interpretation Predict Behavior on Unseen Data?: Methods and Experiment Setup

 \section{Methods and Experiment Setup}

-To create models that vary in their OOD generalization, we use a training dataset compatible with at least two distinct OOD generalization rules (Section~\ref{sec:data-preliminaries}).
-We study the resulting variation by training a large collection of models with different hyperparameters and random seeds (Section \ref{sec:attention}.).
+To predict models' OOD behavior from their representation of ID data, we first create models with varied OOD generalization to study.
+We train all these models on a dataset compatible with at least two distinct OOD generalization rules (Sec.~\ref{sec:data-preliminaries}).
+We study the variation produced by training many models with different hyperparameters and random seeds (Sec.~\ref{sec:attention}).